The BullBear Market Report

 THE "WRONG POINT"

 This analysis is written with a bullish bias based on an inflationary/reflationary fundamental premise.
 However, the same technical indicator which would validate this hypothesis would also negate it.
-Just as a bullish 50/200 crossover would confirm a bull market, a bearish weekly close below the 50 EMA on the SPX would call the nascent bull into question.
+Just as a bullish 50/200 crossover would confirm a bull market, a bearish crossover would indicate the contrary.
 I call this the "Wrong Point".
 It's the technical and psychological moment at which I know that my market position is wrong.

 Having largely completed its initial impulsive short covering rally off an historically oversold bottom produced by a generational Financial Panic, the nascent Bull Market will now consolidate during a transitional period technically characterized by the interplay between price and the 50 and 200 EMA's.
 Investors will use this period to buy the dips to accumulate positions.
 Bears will attempt to reposition for an anticipated decline by selling rallies.
-Trapped longs will also sell rallies into technical resistance in the SPX 925-975 range.
-The overall effect will be a choppy range trade for a period of time with the eventual 50/200 EMA crossover indicating the longer term trend.
-Regardless of the direction, the ultimate resolution will give way to a very large and potentially very profitable move.
+Trapped longs will also sell rallies into technical resisitance in the SPX 975-1015 range.
+The overall effect will be a range trade for several months with the eventual 50/200 EMA crossover indicating the longer term trend.

-DISCLOSURE: The author is currently 50% in the double Silver ETF (AGQ) with an eye towards an entry in GDX soon.
+DISCLOSURE: The author is currently in 100% cash with an eye towards a long re-entry at SPX 875.